 E.J.
 Brooks Company — Federal Contractor Profile

 E.J.
-Brooks Company Secures $13.2 Million in Government Contracts for Security Seals
+Brooks Company Secures $22.8 Million in Federal Contracts

 Contractor Overview